JinjieNi/MegaDLMs/README.md

 # Latest News

-- 📣 We release MegaDLMs, the training backend for Quokka, Super Data Learners, and OpenMoE 2, an ultra fast and scalable framework for any-scale DLM training.
+- We release MegaDLMs, the training backend for Quokka, Super Data Learners, and OpenMoE 2, an ultra fast and scalable framework for any-scale DLM training.
 We will merge the MoE part once OpenMoE 2 training is done.

 <br>

 # Project Structure

-[Megatron-LM](https://github.com/NVIDIA/Megatron-LM/tree/main) is the backend of this codebase.
+MegaDLMs is built upon [Megatron-LM](https://github.com/NVIDIA/Megatron-LM/tree/main).

 ```
 mega-dlms/